AnonymousUser12345-droid/Virus/README.md

 # Virus
-A powerful but not really... virus made in shell.
+A powerful but not really... virus made in python and shell.